WGLab/LinkedSV/README.md

 By using the software, you acknowledge that you agree to the terms below:

-For academic and non-profit use, you are free to fork, download, modify, distribute and use the software without restriction.
+For academic and non-profit use, you are free to fork, download, modify, distribute and use the software without restrictions.

 For commercial use, you are required to contact the authors at Children's Hospital of Philadelphia to discuss licensing options.